sosise/sosise-docs/documentation/session.md

 ];
 ```

-## Deleting Data
+## Deleting Data from the Session
-To remove a piece of data from the session:
+If you want to remove a piece of data from the session, you can set it to `null`:

 ```typescript
 request.session['users'] = null;
 ```

-## Regenerating The Session ID
+## Regenerating the Session ID
-Regenerating the session ID is often done in order to prevent malicious users from exploiting a session fixation attack on your application.
+Regenerating the session ID is a useful security measure to prevent session fixation attacks on your application.
+You can do this by calling the `regenerate` method on the session object:

 ```typescript
 request.session.regenerate(() => {
     return response.send('Session was regenerated');
 });
 ```

+By regenerating the session ID, you invalidate the current session and create a new one.
+This helps prevent attackers from exploiting session vulnerabilities.

+## Conclusion
+Session management is crucial for maintaining stateful behavior in HTTP applications.
+With Sosise's session API and the various session backends, you can easily manage user-specific data and enhance the security and functionality of your web application.
+Make sure to choose the appropriate session driver and configure it according to your application's needs in the `src/config/session.ts` file.